Abdullah-S-Alhabib/Library-project/README.md

 # Library-project
 Project requested from QU/CS213
+If you happen to read this and you're not affiliated with QU, take note that this project was created simply to learn python and is by no means a perfect program, it is very simple and serves only as a means to an end.

 Describtion:
 A small library program made with python by Abdullah Alhabib #371111359 and Abdullah Alhasan #382124116.